seneca86/Homework_statistical_models_time_series/.lesson/instructions.md

 * use the model to predict the values for the last piece of the observarions (10% or whatever you chose)
 * plot both the actuals and the predictions

+What do you think of the prediction in the short run?
+And in the long run?
+How could it be improved?

 ## (2)
 Do the same thing for the file `.lesson/assets/fred_unemployment.csv`.